CGamesPlay/hterminal/README.md

 **Basic programs**

 All normal terminal programs programs like ps, top, kill, ls, cd, etc. are all fully supported by HTerminal.
-HTerminal primarily works by providing transparent wrappers around exisitng commands to give them enhanced functionality (which can be disabled if needed).
+HTerminal primarily works by providing transparent wrappers around exisiting commands to give them enhanced functionality (which can be disabled if needed).

 - *Planned* - terminal styles like colors and bold are not currently implemented.